arabellas-craft/arabellas-craft.github.io/_posts/2023-08-01-new-moon-month-ahead-tarot-spread.md

 ## How to Use This Spread

 **You need:** A tarot deck.
 Any deck works.
-Worn, new, secondhand, [printed at home](https://ko-fi.com/s/5f1138f832), borrowed.
+Worn, new, secondhand, [printed at home](https://ko-fi.com/s/5f1138f832){:target="_blank" rel="noopener noreferrer"}, borrowed.
 The deck doesn't matter.
 Your attention does.

 **Before you read:** Shuffle while thinking about the month ahead.
 No specific question needed.
 You're opening a conversation, not interrogating the cards.